Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Conceptual Framework

 \subsection{Generative Models}

 This subsection describes the detailed procedure for training the generative models.

 When training the baseline model without consumer preferences, we adopt the standard and well-established model architecture of the DCGAN method (\citeauthor{radford2015unsupervised},\citeyear{radford2015unsupervised}) to generate new images.
-This model takes the internal and external product images as real images input and identifies a set of parameters that enables the samples generated from random noises to closely resemble the training data.
+This model takes existing internal and external designs as real image inputs and identifies a set of parameters that enables the samples generated from random noises to closely resemble the training data.
 As the training process is unsupervised and lacks consumer preference information, the generated images are not necessarily preferred by consumers.

-When training the enhanced model with internal consumer preferences, we estimate a conditional GAN model and let the internal consumer preferences guide the generator to produce appealing designs that are tailored to the targeted consumers.
-Specifically, we use the CcGAN developed in \citet{ding2020ccgan} to handle continuous labels.
+When training the enhanced model with internal preferences, we estimate a conditional GAN model and let the internal consumer preferences guide the generator to produce consumer-preferred designs.
+Specifically, we build on the CcGAN model developed by \citet{ding2020ccgan} which is designed for image generation based on continuous labels and utilizes a novel empirical generator loss and a unique label input method.

 Let $M^{r}$ and $M^{g}$ denote the numbers of real and generated Images, respectively.
 Let $\boldsymbol{x}\in\mathcal{X}$ denote an image with a size of $d\times d$.
 Let $y\in\mathcal{Y}$ denote the corresponding label.
 We pool together the existing internal and external product designs to form a group of real images as input images, yielding a sample size of $M^{r}$.
 For each image $j$ in the input group, we use Prediction Model 1 to calculate its aggregate popularity measure: